opensafely/documentation/docs/codelist-creation.md

 ## Import the codelist for use in your study definition

 Once the codelist is in [codelists.opensafely.org](https://codelists.opensafely.org), you can retrieve it for use in your research repo.
-Follow [these instructions](https://github.com/opensafely/documentation/blob/master/Onboarding%20analysts.md#add-the-relevant-codelist-and-commit) if you're not sure how to do this.
+Follow the [adding codelists to project instructions](codelist-project.md) if you're not sure how to do this.

 ## Codelist contributorship